Relevant

 Nina

 Nina is a chatbot at Swedbank.
-The AI assistance resolves about 80% (out of 40,000) of issues per month, allowing the company’s contact center agents to focus on sales instead of basic customer support.
+The AI assistance resolves about 80% of issues (out of 40,000) per month, allowing the company’s contact center agents to focus on sales rather than basic customer support.

 Erica